ShivKushwah/PSec/docs/RepoInstallation.md

 Seeding source: os-specific
 ```

+# Next Steps
 In order to run sample programs, follow [this](Running.md) next.

-# Testing Instructions
+# Installation Testing Instructions
 To test installation,  first change the selected sample to "PERFORMANCE_METRICS_EXAMPLE" (see [this](Running.md)).

-- Run `docker ps -a` and find the name of the container with the "sgx_sample" image and the "sgx_aesm".
+- Run `docker ps -a` and find the name of the container with the "sgx_sample" image and the "sgx_aesm" image.
 For the remainder of the instructions, we are assuming the name of the "sgx_sample" container was "gracious_gates" and "sgx_aesm" was "sweet_grothendieck".
 - Ensure the "sgx_sample" and "sgx_aesm" docker containers are running (in 2 separate terminal windows, you will need to re-ssh).
 If they are already running, you can skip the below command.
 ```shell
 docker start -a -i gracious_gates